repl-user-EP/A1466-Cyberdeck/Hardware Stuff/Hardware.md

  - Pulled apart the original battery, snipped the old cells off the BMS
  - Got 18650 cells with similar specs (Vapcell B34 3400mAh 10A), soldered them to the BMS.
 Took some time to verify the connections were the correct polarity before soldering.
-   - **Side point: DO NOT attempt soldering directly to the cells without experience.
+   - **DO NOT attempt soldering directly to the cells without experience.
 Lithium-ion cells can be VERY dangerous when mishandled.**
  - *Note: the percentage battery on the desktop will read incorrectly until the cells are charged to full a couple times.
 When the BMS loses power it has to relearn what is full.*
  - Cells are mounted in the handles as I didn't have space in the body

 <br>

 ## Motherboard